Hormone Health Part Three

 And, a very useful 9 minute video on Vitamin K2 if you don’t have time to watch the more lengthy video above.

 Anti-Inflammatory fats are vital for our health.
 These include; avocados, coconut oil, ghee and fatty fish like sustainably sourced line-caught wild Alaskan salmon.
+Don’t forget to check out the Wild As The Wind essential oil based hormone balancing blends to help you to restore your hormone balance in a purely natural way.

 Fat Doesn’t Make Us Fat